bglamadrid/pugtail/README.md

 And you can fine-tune the `package.json` scripts to your heart's contempt.

-For everything else, the documentation of each tool in the chain should suffice (take a look at each page linked above).
+For everything else, the documentation of each tool in the chain should suffice.
+There are links to everything this template depends on, do take a look.

-## Adding images (and/or other assets)
+## Adding images (and other assets)

-To include images in your page, create a `/src/images` directory and fill it with your assets.
+To include images in your page, create a `/src/images` directory and add them there.
 These will not be versioned; this is by design, to help reduce the size of your repo.

-But of course, you can change this setup, e.g. if you want/need to use a different folder, or more than one:
+But of course, you can change this setup, e.g. if you want/need to use a different folder, or more than one.
+You just must pay attention to the:
-- Add/edit/remove file patterns in the `/.gitignore`
+- Filepath patterns in the `/.gitignore` file.
-- Add/edit/remove file path aliases in `webpack.config.js`
+- Path aliases in the `webpack.config.js` file.

-Remember to `require()` all local assets referenced within your `.pug` templates, else they won't be loaded (this syntax is established by the `pug-plugin`).
+Remember to `require()` all local assets referenced within your `.pug` templates, otherwise they won't be loaded (this syntax is established by the `pug-plugin`).

 You may also need to support additional image file extensions, if the ones provided in `webpack.config.js` don't suffice.

-## A note about building in production mode
+## Building in production mode

 You _must_ supply an `/src/environment.prod.ts` file to run a production build, otherwise the process will throw an error.
 This is due to a dependency from the contact form script.